0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 [Mindmap][ch2-mindmap]

+* **use reciprocal concession**: aka the **reject-then-retreat technique** -- the initial offer *can*  be small and simple if need be;
+    * **leverage receipt obligation**: there is a perceived obligation to *receive* gifts;
+    * **reciprocation obligation**: is felt by receivers and it's overpowering;
+    * **satisfaction**: subjects report greater satisfaction with concessions, because they feel they have some control over it;
+    * **choose what's reciprocated**: another smaller deal, or **referrals** for example;
+* **use the contrast principle**: the larger the initial offer, the more likely the second one will be successful;
+    * e.g. showing expensive items first;

 **Reciprocation** is the technique of providing a (solicited/unsolicited) favour with the intent on receiving something you want in return -- typically something larger.
 It's possible to choose the favour you want in return.
 How much the initiator is liked has little effect on the likelihood of reciprocation.
 Refusing a favour can induce a form of reciprocation, in that there is a lack of obligation to reciprocate.

 **Reciprocal concession** occurs when an initial offer is made, rejected, and a second, more reasonable offer is accepted -- this leverages the **contrast principle**.
-This is also known as the reject-then-retreat technique.
+This is also known as the **reject-then-retreat** technique.
 The larger the initial offer/demand (within reason), the more likely the second offer/demand will be accepted.
 This is thought to work because the subject feels some **responsibility** over the concession.
 The subject also feels more **satisfied** with the outcome than those asked outright.
+This technique has a demonstrable success of ~76% (vs 29%), with 85% of respondents committing to follow-up obligations.

 ### 3. Commitment and Consistency

 [Mindmap][ch3-mindmap]

 > If I can get you to make a commitment, I will have set the stage for your automatic and ill considered consistency to that commitment.

+* **use the foot-in-the-door technique**: get an initial, small commitment -- favour, admission etc. --  then incrementally grow it overtime;
+* **leverage consistency**: people tend to be **consistent** with earlier commitments, and the effects are very strong;
+* **get public commitments**: people will change their self image to be consistent with commitments, especially public declarations -- e.g. being environmentally conscientious;
+* **incentivise internalised choice**: commitments must be a choice, use *small* incentives to get initial commitments;
+* **leverage exclusivity**: exclusiveness significantly raises perceived value and heightens commitment;
+* **get written commitments**: they serve as a reminder, and social proof;

 Getting an initial **commitment** is called the **foot-in-the-door technique**, and subjects are more likely to be **consistent** with their initial commitments.
 The initial commitment can be small, and incrementally grown overtime, eventually reaching a very large commitment.
 Commitments can come in many forms -- asking a favour, a hug, or a purchase etc. The initial commitment doesn't have to be related to the true intention, it can be just a token gesture.